mizydorek/Programming-for-Data-Analysis-Assignment/README.md

 #### Instructions for downloading repository

 At github repository [Programming for Data Analysis](https://github.com/mizydorek/Programming-for-Data-Analysis-Assignment) click on the green `Code` button to copy the link.
 Open command line(windows) or terminal(osx/linux), navigate to the selected directory and enter the command `git clone` folowed copied the URL.
-The whole repository will be cloned down onto current working directory. alternatively copy the whole command below:
+Alternatively copy the whole command below:

 ```
 git clone https://github.com/mizydorek/Programming-for-Data-Analysis-Assignment
 ```

+The whole repository will be cloned down onto current working directory.

 #### How to run the jupyter notebook

+From there run `jupyter notebook` command on the command line/terminal.
+This will open Jupyter in the browser.
+The notebook containing solution that is called `numpy.random.ipynb` can be opened by clicking on it.
+Once opened, select `Restart and Run All` from Kernel sub-menu to run the jupyter notebook.

+#### Viewing the Notebook

+The notebook can be viewed online either on th [github](https://github.com/mizydorek/Programming-for-Data-Analysis-Assignment/blob/main/numpy.random.ipynb) or by accessing through Jupyter Notebooks viewer  [nbviewer](https://nbviewer.jupyter.org/github/mizydorek/Programming-for-Data-Analysis-Assignment/blob/main/numpy.random.ipynb).

 #### References